Khalid-Shahin/Russian-words-in-Cyrillic-and-English-Look-A-Like-Finder/readme.md

 ### Just a fun project where I try to find a Russian word in Cyrillic that looks like an English word (using latin alphabet), and pronounced completely diffently.

-The Cyrillic (Russian) alphabet intrigues me whenever I see it while travelling, and I caught on what a lot of letters means what based on context.
+The Cyrillic (Russian) alphabet intrigues me whenever I see it while travelling, and I caught on what a lot of the letters mean what based on context.
 For example "Р" is actually an R sound, so "Russia" written in Cyrillic is "Русија" pronounced Russ-ee-ya.

 So...
 I came up with an intriguing idea, find a word written in Cyrillic that would look like a completely different sounding existing word in English.